EXPRESSCLUSTER/ztC_Edge/README.md

 Create Windows VMs which have SQL Server, IIS or an application to be monitored.

 Go to `Virtual Machines` > `Create`: configure the VM.
-Following spec is minimum configuration for Windows Server 2022 VM.
+Following spec is for minimum configuration of Windows Server 2022 VM.

 - 1 vCPU
 - 4096 MB Virtual Memory